50 Broadwater Hollow to Jones Homesite

 at the top of Paige Falls

-Right across the road from where we park, I notice a trail heading into the woods, thinking there’s probably a campsite back there, we go to check it out.
-It’s a short trail (maybe 100 yards) back to a great overlook about 15 feet above Paige Falls.
-A beautiful spot, with a fire-ring and some big flat rocks to sit on, not to mention a different perspective of gorgeous Paige Falls just below.
-We decide this would be a good place for a picnic and head back to the road.
+Across the road from where we park, I notice a trail heading into the woods, thinking maybe there’s a campsite back there, we go to check it out.
+It’s a short trail (about 100 yards) back to a great overlook about 15 feet above Paige Falls.
+A beautiful spot, with a fire-ring and some big flat rocks to sit on, not to mention a different perspective of gorgeous Paige Falls below.
+This would be a good place for a picnic not a campsite, we head back to the road.

 Columbine

-From there it’s down the road, cross the creek, leave the road and head down into Broadwater Hollow.
-Today there is more water than we normally see in Broadwater Hollow, so we stop right here below the road and explore along the creek marveling at all the fantastic cascades and little falls along with the spring greenery and wildflowers.
+From there it’s down the road, across the creek, then leave the road heading down into Broadwater Hollow.
+Today there is more water than we normally see in Broadwater Hollow, so we stop right here below the road and explore along the creek marveling at all the fantastic big boulders, cascades, little falls along with the spring greenery and wildflowers.
 We stay near the creek down till we’re almost at the top of Paige Falls.

 Broadwater Hollow Falls

 There we follow the mostly level Broadwater Hollow Trail around the corner as the creek drops away.
-Soon the creek is 30 feet or more below us and then we’re at the spur intersection which heads down to the base of Paige Falls.
-We stay on the main trail, today our goal is to reach the Cecil Cove Loop Trail which is where this trail ends.
+Soon the creek is 30 feet or more below us, soon then we’re at the spur intersection which heads down to the base of Paige Falls.
+We stay on the main trail, today our goal is to reach Cecil Cove Loop Trail which is where this trail ends.

 rocky Broadwater Hollow